microsoft/LightGBM/R-package/README.md

 ### Installing the CRAN package

 As of this writing, `LightGBM`'s R package is not available on CRAN.
 However, start with `LightGBM` 3.0.0, you can install a released source distribution.
 This is the same type of package that you'd install from CRAN.
-It does not require `CMake`, Visual Studio, or anything else outside the CRAN toolchain.
+It does not require `CMake`, `Visual Studio`, or anything else outside the CRAN toolchain.

 To install this package on any operating system: